 Jean Jacques Rousseau (1712 – 1778) Rousseau was a Swiss-born French philosopher.
 He expanded on Hobbes notion of a social contract to state it should be more egalitarian.
 He was an influence behind changes in French society which culminated in the French Revolution.
 He was critical of some aspects of formal religion but believed in the inherent divinity of man’s soul.
 Rousseau sought to prevent the corruption of this natural man, through better civil government and promotion of virtue.

 Adam Smith (1723-1790) was a Scottish social philosopher and pioneer of classical economics.
 He his best known for his work ‘The Wealth of Nations‘ (1776) which laid down a framework for the basis of free market economics.
 His work still plays an influential role in modern economics.

 Immanuel Kant (1724 – 1804) German philosopher.
 Kant’s ‘Critique of Pure Reason’ sought to unite reason with experience and move philosophy on from the debate between rationalists and empiricists.
 Kant’s philosophy was influential on future German idealists and philosophers, such as Shelling and Schopenhauer.

 Thomas Jefferson (1743 – 1826) American Founding Father and the author of The Declaration of Independence (1776) In this declaration, Jefferson laid out the fundamental principles of America, calling for equality and liberty.
-He also founded the University of Virginia, and passed the Virginia Statue of Religious Freedom.
+He also founded the University of Virginia and passed the Virginia Statute of Religious Freedom.

 James Madison (1751-1836) The fourth president of the US (1809-1817) and responsible for drafting the United States Constitution and the United States Bill of Rights.
 In 1788, along with Hamilton and John Jay, he wrote the Federalist Papers, which strongly advocated support for the US constitution.